timescale/docs/timescaledb/how-to-guides/toolkit/approximate-percentile.md

 Percentiles are sometimes used less frequently because they can use more CPU and memory to calculate than an average or another aggregate measure.
 This is because an exact computation of the percentile needs the full dataset as an ordered list.
-Timescale Analytics uses approximation algorithms to calculate a percentile without requiring all of the data.
+Timescale Toolkit uses approximation algorithms to calculate a percentile without requiring all of the data.
 This also makes them more compatible with continuous aggregates.
-By default, Timescale Analytics uses `uddsketch`, but you can also choose to use `tdigest`.
-See the [Analytics documentation][gh-analytics-algorithms] for more information about these algorithms.
+By default, Timescale Toolkit uses `uddsketch`, but you can also choose to use `tdigest`.
+See the [Toolkit documentation][gh-analytics-algorithms] for more information about these algorithms.

 <highlight type="tip">
 Technically, a percentile divides a group into 100 equally sized pieces, while a quantile divides a group into an arbitrary number of pieces.
-Because we don't always use exactly 100 buckets, "quintile" is the more technically correct term in this case.
+Because we don't always use exactly 100 buckets, "quantile" is the more technically correct term in this case.
 However, we use the word "percentile" because it's a more common word for this type of function.
 </highlight>